 What strategies do we use to successfully defend drunk driving charges?

-At Meyer Van Severen, S.C. we focus on defending individuals accused of committing drunk driving and criminal offenses.
+At Van Severen Law Office we focus on defending individuals accused of committing drunk driving and criminal offenses.
 While every case is different, in order to beat an OWI charge in Wisconsin, there are certain common issues we look for.
-If you’re looking to hire a top DUI attorney in Wisconsin, contact Meyer Van Severen at (414) 270-0202.
+If you’re looking to hire a top DUI attorney in Wisconsin, contact Van Severen Law Office at (414) 270-0202.
 Moreover, we offer free consultations to potential clients.
 And upon retaining our firm, we can begin fighting your drunk driving case.

 1. I wasn’t driving the vehicle.
 (Or, I wasn’t operating the vehicle.)